Disabled Parking in Highfields, QLD: Permits & Accessible Bays

 Understanding Highfields Disability Parking Regulations

-Misusing these protected parking spaces carries serious penalties—fines reach up to $272, and repeated violations escalate consequences.
+Misusing these protected parking spaces carries serious penalties.
+Fines can reach up to $272, and repeated violations escalate consequences.
 Enforcement is genuine and consistent throughout the Highfields area.
 The Queensland Government maintains strict standards because these bays serve critical accessibility functions for residents with genuine mobility needs.
 Understanding these rules protects both your wallet and the community's shared resources.
 Illegal parking in disability bays prevents genuine users from accessing their medical appointments, shopping, and community activities.

 Key Accessible Parking Locations Around Highfields